braz96/skin.mimic/readme.md

 - Added a white theme.
 - Added mouse support for the media menu.
 - Added extendedinfo to extras context menu, thx Warner306.
+- Added drop shadows to dialogs and two additional options with BoldDialog and FlatDialog themes.

 ***
 **1.0.2**